box/box-developer-changelog/content/2020/08-28-multi-select-metadata-support-in-search-api.md

 Starting today, the [Search API][search] adds support for matching items by multiple values of a [`multiSelect` metadata field][multi_select].
-Before this change, it was not possible to find items that matched multiple values for a `multiSelect` field.
+Before this change, it was not possible to find items by the value of a `multiSelect` field.

 To perform a search for items where a metadata field matches multiple values, the `mdfilters` parameter now supports a list of values.